How to write a thank-you message to a teacher

 5. Say thank you again

-Finish off the letter by saying thank you again to drive home your message of gratitude.
-You may also want to provide words of encouragement here, such as “Keep up the great work!” or “Looking forward to seeing all you accomplish next year!”
+Complete the letter with a note of appreciation to reaffirm your gratitude.
+You may also want to provide words of encouragement in this section, such as “Keep up the great work!” or “I am excited for all you’ll accomplish next year!”

 6. Finish with a closing

-Sign off your letter with a closing, such as “Thank you” or “Sincerely,” and then sign your name.
-Under that, write your job title and the name of your school.
+Sign off your letter with a closing, such as “Best” or “Sincerely,” and sign your name.
+Include your signature, job title and the school’s name as well.

 Teacher appreciation letter templates and samples